Whether it’s a day at the local splash pad, swimming lessons, or a family holiday at the beach, swim diapers get lots of use year

 I always think of my friend who suddenly asked, “Why is my lap warm?” while holding her little one as he was enjoying a snack after some fun at the splash park.

-A note about EBF poop: If your exclusively breast feeding (EBF), you’ll know that EBF poops can sometimes get runny.
+A note about EBF poop: If you’re exclusively breastfeeding (EBF), you’ll know that EBF poops can sometimes get runny.
 If your little’s poops are way more liquid than they are anything else, take that into consideration when heading out for some water play.
 A very watery poop may leak through swim diaper fabric, so be carefully watching for activity down there if you think this could happen.

 Not only does no one want to swim with a Baby Ruth in the water, but many public swimming pools have specific requirements for swimming diapers that state the diaper can not be absorbent and must be able to contain solid waste.